Golfo di Barttti

 1. Good morning

-I am writing to ask you to kindly correct a small error in your text: the name of Robert Baudin, who in fact built Alcudia (where I went...) then Baratti and who can be found in other villages as well, is written BAUDIN (there is no E).
+I'm writing to ask you to please correct a small error in your text: the name of Robert Baudin, who indeed built Alcudia (where I've been…) and then Baratti, and whose name can also be found in other villages, is spelled BAUDIN (there is no E).

 sincerely,